Model-Aware Tokenizer Transfer: Ablation studies

 \paragraph{AIM objective on all layers deteriorates both efficiency and performance compared to only the last one.} Since AIM is defined for a single attention layer, we can apply it many times to any subset of layers.
 To balance efficiency and accuracy, we compare defining the AIM objective over all layers up to a target depth $n$ against using only the final $n$-th layer.
 Results in Table~\ref{table:ablation-studies} show that restricting AIM to the last layer requires much less VRAM and training time, while also delivering better downstream performance.

 \paragraph{FOCUS and Transtokenizers perform similarly on higher layers, while WECHSEL underperforms.} Because MATT is independent of the embedding initialization method, different starting points can be tested.
 We compare WECHSEL, FOCUS, and Transtokenizers.
 FOCUS and Transtokenizers perform similarly on higher layers, while WECHSEL lags behind (see Table~\ref{table:ablation-studies}).
 Although Transtokenizers occasionally achieves the best scores, in other experiments, we find FOCUS to be more stable across models, and therefore make it our default choice.

+Transtokenizers method may have an upper hand due to its better utilization of English embeddings, as it learns an English-Ukrainian token-level dictionary from parallel corpora and utilizes it to transfer embeddings from English tokens to their Ukrainian counterparts.
+Whereas FOCUS utilizes the tokens' overlap to train a FastText model over it, and although it contains English tokens as well, the FastText training corpus contains little data that encompasses both English and Ukrainian text in the same document.
+This could potentially limit the FOCUS to pay attention mostly to Ukrainian overlapped tokens, given the limited usability of English tokens’ embeddings.

+MATT, in the way it uses existing embeddings, is conceptually closer to FOCUS than Transtokenizers, as it models inter-token communication of original tokens, focusing predominantly on Ukrainian ones.
+As denoted in Appendix~\ref{apx:convergence-speed}, MATT quickly converges, requiring little data to recover a large part of the original model’s performance.
+This means that small differences in the initialization (the difference between average scores for FOCUS and Transtokenizers is less than 10\% in the case of Gemma 3 12B PT; see Table~\ref{table:main-results}) are evened out during training.
+This can also be seen with WECHSEL, which performs considerably worse compared to FOCUS or Transtokenizers (Table~\ref{table:main-results}), but achieves only slightly worse results after a round of MATT training, especially on higher layers (see Table~\ref{table:ablation-studies}).
+The final observation is presented in Table~\ref{table:main-results}, where we see that even the NTP baseline starting from the Transtokenizers initialization, which is initially better, achieves similar performance to the NTP over FOCUS.

-Minor efficiency differences are likely due to external factors such as checkpointing overhead.
+Minor efficiency differences in Table~\ref{table:ablation-studies} are likely due to external factors such as checkpointing overhead.

 \paragraph{AIM on higher layers leads to better results, but saturates at around one third of the model's depth.} MATT allows selecting how deep into the model the AIM objective is applied, creating a natural trade-off between efficiency and accuracy.
 We evaluate different target depths and find that performance steadily improves as AIM is applied to higher layers (see Figure~\ref{fig:ablation_n_layers}), but gains saturate once the objective reaches roughly one third of the model’s total depth.
 In contrast, memory consumption and training time continue to grow almost linearly with the number of layers, highlighting the cost of deeper alignment.